yahoo/openstack-collab/specs/affinity-antiaffinity-of-instances-in-a-groups.rst

 Work Items
 ----------

-* Allow ironic nodes to be associated with host aggregation
+* Allow ironic nodes to be associated with host aggregates
 * Add policy for affinity/anti-affinity/soft-affinity/soft-anti-affinity for
-  nodes, instead of hypervisors
+  host-aggregates, instead of hypervisors
-* Implement scheduler filter for be able to use those policies
+* Implement scheduler filter to be able to use those policies

 Dependencies
 ============